colekappel/Caltech-Summer-Project/README.md

  ![Fig 2](Images/Fig2.png)

 **Fig. 2** Output of OctoprogramLive.m.
-See “OctoprogramDocumentation.pdf” for more information about this program.
+Plots real time data from HCST.

  ![Fig 3](Images/Fig3.png)

 **Fig. 3** Output of OctoprogramLiveSave.m.
 The plots will fill up with data over time while saving that data to the desktop on the Bernard computer.
+This is to be used as a backup program only in case something happens to OctoprogramLive.m.

  ![Fig 4](Images/Fig4.png)